CobayaSampler/cobaya/docs/likelihoods.rst

 Even if defining likelihoods with simple Python functions is easy, you may want to create a new *internal*-like likelihood to incorporate to your fork of **cobaya**, or to suggest us to include it in the main source.

 Since cobaya was created to be flexible, creating your own likelihood is very easy: simply create a folder with its name under ``likelihoods`` in the source tree and follow the conventions explained above for *internal* likelihoods.
-Options defined in the ``[name].yaml`` are automatically accesible as attributes of your likelihood class at runtime.
+Options defined in the ``[name].yaml`` are automatically accessible as attributes of your likelihood class at runtime.

 You only need to specify one, or at most four, functions (see the :class:`Likelihood` class documentation below):